 You may have one of several types of aneurysms, including:

-- Aortic aneurysm.
-An aortic aneurysm forms in your aorta, a major blood vessel that carries blood from the heart to the vital organs of your body.
-You may not know you have an aneurysm because aneurysms usually don't cause symptoms, even when they are large.
-A ruptured aneurysm causes internal bleeding and often leading to death.
+Aortic aneurysm.
+An aortic aneurysm forms in your aorta, a major blood vessel about the size of a garden hose.
+Your aorta carries blood from your heart to your vital organs.
+You may not know you have an aneurysm because they usually don't cause symptoms, even when they are large.
+However, an aneurysm can burst (rupture) or split (dissect), causing internal bleeding and often leading to death.

 - Peripheral aneurysm.
 A peripheral aneurysm forms in other blood vessels in your body, including arteries in your legs, groin or neck.

 - National Heart, Lung, and Blood Institute.
 What is an aneurysm? http://www.nhlbi.nih.gov/health/health-topics/topics/arm/.
 Accessed Sept.
 22, 2013.

 - Goldman L, et al. Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
 Accessed Sept.
 16, 2013.

 - Jim J, et al. Management of symptomatic (non-ruptured) and ruptured abdominal aortic aneurysm. http://www.uptodate.com/home.
 Accessed Sept.
 16, 2013.

 - Woo YJ et al. Clinical features and diagnosis of thoracic aortic aneurysm. http://www.uptodate.com/home.
 Accessed Sept.
 16, 2013.